-networks of trained, experienced lawyers to fill short-term law firm staffing needs; (4) virtual law practices and companies where attorneys primarily work from home to save on overhead expenses; and (5) law firms and companies offering tailored, specialty services with unique fee arrangements or delivery models.
-147
+Similarly, a 2015 study identified several new categories of legal services delivery providers: (1) secondment firms, where lawyers work on a temporary or part-time basis in a client organization; (2) companies combining legal advice with general business advice that is typical of management consulting firms; (3) "accordion companies," 158 providing networks of trained, experienced lawyers to fill short-term law firm staffing needs; (4) virtual law practices and companies where attorneys primarily work from home to save on overhead expenses; and (5) law firms and companies offering tailored, specialty services with unique fee arrangements or delivery models.
+159

-2. Small Firm Innovations.
+Small Firm Innovations

 With notable exceptions, few scholars have addressed the impact of innovative legal services delivery on low income and underrepresented communities.
-He Because of the continuing need and mandate in the ABA's Model Rules preamble to increase access to legal services, He lawyers and associations dedicated to low income and social justice clients have recently exploded with a barrage of nontraditional legal interventions.
-Many of the innovations center around the unbundling of legal services, Ho do-it-yourself or online legal services, Community classes and workshops, advice hotlines, impact representation, Ho away school clinics, and social justice collaborations or MDPs.
-Ho and the impact is school clinics, and social justice collaborations or MDPs.
+160 Because of the continuing need and mandate in the ABA's Model Rules preamble to increase access to legal services, 161 lawyers and associations dedicated to low income and social justice clients have recently exploded with a barrage of nontraditional legal interventions.
+Many of the innovations center around the unbundling of legal services, 162 do-it-yourself or online legal services, 163 community